Hilbert space embeddings of independence tests and interaction measures of several variables: Kronecker products of PDI kernels

 \section{Kronecker products of PDI kernels}

-The key property of distance covariance as defined in \cite{lyons2013} and on other references is that $\gamma$ and $\varsigma$ are CND-Characteristic kernels if and only the Kronecker product is PDI$_{2}$ Characteristic (see Theorem \ref{integmarginkroeprodndimcor} for $n=2$).
+The key property of distance covariance, as defined in \cite{Szekely2007, Lyons2013} and other references, is that $\gamma$ and $\varsigma$ being CND-Characteristic kernels is necessary and sufficient for their Kronecker product to be used as an independence test.
+In \cite{guella2023}, it is proved that this Kronecker product can do even more: it is PDI$_{2}$-Characteristic.

-On this brief section we show how this property behaves in general.
-We focus on the discrete case (strictly positive definite independence) to avoid the analysis of the integrability restrictions as done in Section \ref{ExamplesofPDInCharacteristickernels}, but the equivalences should be similar on the continuous case (PDI-Characteristic).
+In this section, we characterize how this property behaves in general by analyzing the properties of the Kronecker product of PDI kernels.
+We first address the discrete case before detailing the continuous case and its necessary integrability restrictions in Subsection \ref{continuouspdikkron}.